 - Wipe baseboards before they dry.

-Cleaners should damp mop the floor with clean water for the final rinse.
-This will also ensure that all stripper solution has been removed.
+- Damp mop the floor with clean water for the final rinse.